stanford-crfm/levanter/docs/Overview.md

 of the main model code itself.
 I think it's ultimately harder to reason about than named tensors that are fully integrated, and it makes it harder to play with different partitioning strategies.

+#### Named Tensors Elsewhere

+Haliax's NamedArrays are probably most similar to [Mesh-Tensorflow](https://github.com/tensorflow/mesh), and I think I basically reimplemented it in Jax without really meaning to.

+PyTorch has [Named Tensors](https://pytorch.org/docs/stable/named_tensor.html).
+They're purely for documentation purposes as far as I'm aware, and don't help with model partitioning.

 ## GPT-2 Implementation